Road to HIPAA Compliance: Understanding the Security Rule

 3 Things to Know About Protecting ePHI

 This session gives an overview of the Security Rule, which is one of the most familiar aspects of HIPAA Compliance.
 The goal of the Security Rule is to create security for electronic Protected Health Information (ePHI) by ensuring the confidentiality, integrity, and availability of ePHI, protecting against threats, protecting against unpermitted disclosures, and ensuring workforce compliance.
-When learning the basics of the Security Rule, it’s vital to learn about scope, the flexibility of approach, and the three types of safeguards.
+When learning the basics of this regulation, it’s vital to learn about scope, the flexibility of approach, and the three types of safeguards.

 Flexibility of Approach